Frequently Asked Questions

 Like many established cohousing communities, uur group uses Sociocracy (aka: Dynamic Governance) as its governance structure and decision-making method.
 Sociocracy is a participatory, consent based process which distributes power non-heirachically among members.
 No prior experience is neccessary, members receive training and ongoing support in using sociocracy.

-The first step involves a low stakes commitment of becoming an associate member.
+The first step involves a low stakes commitment of becoming an Explorer member.
 This is a low cost 3-month membership which allows you to join and discover the community before you make a commitment to equity.

 Check out our Join Us page for details on info sessions and becoming a member.